Rianto-RNT/rnt-computer-app/README.md

   - Handle no product images in product details
   - Product detail specification
   - Tab menu for description and specification in Product detail

+## TODO to fix
+- All heading in admin dashboard not showing because sticky header.
+- Register complete not working
+- Pagination/loadmore for product list in admin dashboard
+- Update all product with the real image, description, title, etc.
+- Add newline when showing description in product detail.
+- Fix Price number in product detail.

 ## Articles